DimchoTsanov/spobject.blogspot.com/Apps/README.md

 ﻿# Using WebView in native hybrid application

-Here is the code samples and the notes about my presentation in the FMI (Faculty of Mathematics and Informatics in Sofia University) course about [Swift]: https://github.com/SwiftFMI/iOS_2017_2018
+Here is the code samples and the notes about my presentation in the FMI (Faculty of Mathematics and Informatics in Sofia University) course about [Swift].

 # The big picture
 ![App Types](./assets/info/why.png)